hageyahhoo/Agile2020/proposal.md

 3) How to nurture members/teams/organizations for your innovative activities Innovative activities require proper skills, knowledge, persons, and so on.
 I will tell you **"Learning Session"**, a way to nurture members, teams, and organizations smoothly and quickly.
 Additionally, I will explain **"Sebas Report"**, our innovative solution example to tame the complexity of Microservices and reduce their outages incubated from "Learning Session".

+⭐️Comment
+If that is part of your experience that people need to convince themselves, you should mention it.
+I have found that to be true in teaching tdd.
+They have to do tdd to convince themselves.

+**Last year, I shared my improvement ideas over 10 times with our company members.
+After that, some teams started utilizing my ideas.
+One team made its slow test problems by their own.
+Another team invented new test infrastructure which made testing easier.
+My colleagues convinced themselves by my idea!**

 I hope these ideas will help innovate your testing activities!